B.A. in Health and Exercise Science: Health Promotion and Wellness Management

-Specialization: Health Promotion and Fitness Management
+Specialization: Health Promotion and Wellness Management

-Laurie DiRosa, Ph.D.
+Laurie DiRosa, Ed.D.

 Health Promotion is a process of supporting, training and encouraging others in the pursuit of well-being in all dimensions of a person’s life, including Social, Physical, Emotional, Occupational, Intellectual, Environmental and Spiritual.
 Personal health behavior is significant, as individuals are encouraged to adopt and maintain positive lifestyles through a variety of awareness, educational and motivational strategies.
 While fitness is a component of health promotion, it is highlighted in the title to reflect the strong emphasis on exercise science within this specialization of the HES Department.
-The specialization also emphasizes the management of health promotion and fitness interventions, preparing students with the administrative and business skills they need to successfully implement HPFM programs.
+The specialization also emphasizes the management of health promotion and wellness interventions, preparing students with the administrative and business skills they need to successfully implement HPWM programs.

 Corporations offer health promotion and fitness programs to their employees (and sometimes dependents and retirees) to reduce health risks and improve productivity.
 Their programs are staffed with college-prepared professionals who develop and manage programs and provide education, counseling and training to clients.